 President's Day...
 Pope's Day

-For non-Statesiders -- and maybe even some on these shores -- the observance commemorates the "Father of the Country" George Washington, who was born on 22 February 1732.
+Of course, the observance commemorates the 22 February 1732 birth of the "Father of the Country," George Washington.
 While Washington's birthday has been marked as a national holiday since at least 1796 -- the final year of his presidency -- subsequent years saw Abraham Lincoln's 12 February birthday added to the calendar as a separate civil observance.
 In the late 1960s, the Lincoln holiday was suppressed, but Washington's anniversary widely became dubbed "President's Day" in the years since.

-As ever on the great feasts of state, this President's Day is a worthwhile time to revisit the famous "Prayer for the Civil Authorities" written and first delivered in 1791 by the father of American Catholicism -- the nation's first bishop, John Carroll of Baltimore.
+In keeping with the house custom on the great feasts of state, it wouldn't be President's Day 'round here if we didn't revisit the famous "Prayer for the Nation" written and first delivered in 1791 by the father of American Catholicism -- the nation's first bishop, John Carroll of Baltimore:

 We pray Thee, who alone art good and holy, to endow with heavenly knowledge, sincere zeal, and sanctity of life, our chief bishop, Pope N., the Vicar of Our Lord Jesus Christ, in the government of his Church; our own bishop, N., all other bishops, prelates, and pastors of the Church; and especially those who are appointed to exercise amongst us the functions of the holy ministry, and conduct Thy people into the ways of salvation.